-On this day in 1945, a soldier receives a ticker tape parade in Baltimore.
+On this day in 1945, a soldier is presented with a Medal of Honor.
 Paul J. Wiedorfer had charged through snow and ice on Christmas Day during the Battle of the Bulge.
 It should have been a suicidal run, but he’d survived his fearless charge relatively unscathed.

 Unfortunately, serious wounds came several weeks later, during a different conflict.
 Wiedorfer learned that he was to receive the Medal of Honor as he recuperated in a hospital.
 “Hey, Paul,” a fellow patient asked as he browsed through a military magazine, “what’s your last name?”
 Upon hearing Wiedorfer’s response, he bellowed his congratulations: “Hell, you got the Medal of Honor, man!”